 We meet on Veterans Day for one main reason: the courts are closed for the holiday, so judges can attend without impacting the court’s docket.
 And key to this program’s success is having as many judges in attendance as possible.
 We traditionally see over twenty judges attend this program each year.
 Most of these judges are not on panels but sitting in the audience with lawyers – what a great opportunity to chat with a judge outside the formal courtroom environment!

 Beyond the draw of so many judges in attendance, the program sessions themselves have something for everyone.
 For example, we traditionally hear from the Chief Justice of the Washington Supreme Court and the Attorney General of Washington.
 They will update us on major initiatives underway in their offices, and more importantly take audience questions about any issue of interest to you.
 That could make for an interesting phone call later with a client, right?
 “I was at a program with the chief justice the other day about a problem just like yours…”

-We also will hear the presiding judges from all of our trial and appellate courts, both at the state and federal levels, including judges from the Washington Court of Appeals, and the U.S. District Court for Western Washington as they share updates on the latest rule changes and technology issues that impact the bar.
+We also hear the presiding judges from all of our trial and appellate courts, both at the state and federal levels, including judges from the Washington Court of Appeals and the U.S. District Court for Western Washington, as they share updates on the latest rule changes and technology issues that impact the bar.
 Another regular panel is an in depth “litigators’ roundtable’ that features a plaintiff and defense trial lawyer, along with two judges, giving practice tips about how to best serve your clients whether in the motions or trial stages of proceedings – plus judges will learn how their colleagues approach trial management issues.
 Even if as an attorney you don't find yourself regularly in court, it should prove helpful to have some up-to-date understanding of the best way to present your case.

-Finally, the conference includes an ethics panel and a current public policy topic each year.
+The conference often includes an ethics panel and/or a current judicial-related public policy topic each year.